gitter-badger/server-4/docs/source/getting-started.rst

 Generate a config file
 ----------------------
-Use `initialize_argux-server_config` to generate a configuration-file.
+Use `argux-server_genconfig` to generate a configuration-file.
 This command asks you a number of questions about the preferred configuration before generating the configuration-file::